23/DeveloperDocumentation/photo-update-upload-token.md

 # API Method: /api/photo/update-upload-token
 # flags=comments

-Update a photo or video. which has previously been or is in the process of being uploaded to the site.
+Update the meta data of a photo or video, which has previously been or is in the process of being uploaded to the site through [browser-based uploading](browser-based-uploads).

 ### Parameters